-The Children’s Hospital Foundation of Manitoba began its journey towards what we are calling ReconciliACTION in 2019, when we reached out to Indigenous community members to listen and learn how we can best support them, their kids and their families in hospital.
+The Children’s Hospital Foundation of Manitoba began its journey of reconciliation, working towards ReconciliACTION, in 2019, when we reached out to Indigenous community members to listen and learn how we can best support them, their kids and their families in hospital.
 Since then, we have made significant progress, and also recognize there is more we can learn and do.

 Working together in ReconciliACTION